Curriculum

 The IGCSE level covers the first two years of high school – Grades 9 and 10 in the Romanian system / years 10 and 11 of KS4 in the British system.
 IGCSE is a two-year course with 8 official examinations held at the end of the cycle*.

-The subjects offered in the 9th and 10th grades at Avenor High School can be accessed here.
+The subjects offered in the 9th and 10th grades at Avenor High School can be found in the IGCSE Booklet, which can be accessed here.

 Advanced AS/A2